boabangf/GNN_RL_gene_trajectory_perturbation/README.md

  Gene regulatory network or protein or metabolic network can be included as prior knowledge into the GNN embedding or we can consider fully data-driven case.

- My expertise lies in creating completely data-driven model.
+I hold the view point that  creating completely data-driven model can outperform methods that include prior knowledge from regulatory networks.

 Dataset: https://gitlab.com/stemcellbioengineering/iqcell/-/tree/master/Mouse%20T-cell%20Supplementary%20dataset?ref_type=heads